Jaacky/sorcery-wiki/Brute-force-protection.md

 user.login_lock_time_period = (60 * 5) # you'll be locked out for 60 * 5 seconds

 # You'll also need to specify a mailer, a mailer action and a view so that password unlock instructions are sent.
+user.unlock_token_mailer = User

+# you can configure whether you want an unlock email to be sent immediately, as well as the method name of the mailer.
+The default is: send_unlock_token_email
 ```

 You will also need to configure your `sessions_controller.rb` or equivalent file to register that an incorrect login has occurred which will increase the `failed_logins_count` on the relevant user model: